 The Company's lease asset classes primarily consist of leases for land and buildings.
 The Company assesses whether a contract contains a lease, at inception of a contract.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for (All amounts are in millions, unless otherwise stated)
+A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (i) the contract involves the use of an identified asset (ii) the Company has substantially all of the economic benefits from use of the asset through the period of the lease and (iii) the Company has the right to direct the use of the asset.